seawolf2357/MiroFish/README-EN.md

 ### Our Vision

 MiroFish is dedicated to creating a swarm intelligence mirror that maps reality.
-By capturing the "collective emergence" triggered by individual interactions, we break through the limitations of traditional prediction:
+By capturing the collective emergence triggered by individual interactions, we break through the limitations of traditional prediction:

 - **At the Macro Level**: We are a rehearsal laboratory for decision-makers, allowing policies and public relations to be tested at zero risk
 - **At the Micro Level**: We are a creative sandbox for individual users — whether deducing novel endings or exploring imaginative scenarios, everything can be fun, playful, and accessible